react-page/react-page/README.md

 The Ory Editor is a layout editing SDK for JavaScript.
 What using the Ory Editor looks like is best explained by the following GIFs and in the [**examples section**](https://editor.ory.am/examples).

+The editor is different, because it allows you to build responsive layouts.
+All content is represented by a JSON object and because no HTML is used, you won't have to worry about HTML input sanitation or XSS attacks.
+You can extend functionality by writing React components with a small and clear API.

 ## Quickstart

 *Note: You actually can't install the Editor via npm at the moment*